Springer, Bregman propel Astros to 6-2 victory over Angels

 Harvey’s 7.09 ERA is third-highest in the majors among pitchers who have made 12 or more starts.

+“He wasn’t throwing strikes.
+A couple walks, a couple hard hit balls.
+We’ve seen him better, for sure,” Angels manager Brad Ausmus said.

 The Astros scored their first five runs with two outs.
 Yordan Alvarez’s two-run double down the right field line put Houston on the board in the first for the second straight night.
-They added three in the third on Springer’s solo shot, Yuli Gurriel’s RBI double and a run-scoring single by Josh Reddick.
+They added three in the third on Springer’s homer, Yuli Gurriel’s RBI double and a run-scoring single by Josh Reddick.

 Los Angeles scored both of its runs in the sixth.
 Justin Upton’s sacrifice fly drove in David Fletcher, and Albert Pujols had an RBI single.